 Section 9.
-General liability insurance through the Utah Local Governments Trust is provided for all NSRSSD Board Members while acting for or on behalf of the District.
+General liability insurance through the Utah Local Governments Trust will be provided for all SBCDBoard Members while acting for or on behalf of the District.
 Further, all Board members shall be provided Errors and Omissions insurance for the duration of their Board term.
 “Public officials’ errors or omissions” means any actual or alleged error or misstatement or act or omission or neglect or breach of duty including misfeasance or nonfeasance by the Insureds in the discharge of their duties with the public entity, individually or collectively, or any matter claimed against them solely by reason of their being or having been Insureds.
 However, “public officials’ errors and omissions” does not include “malfeasance.”

-ARTICLE IV - OFFICERS OF THE ADMINISTRATIVE CONTROL BOARD
+ARTICLE IV - OFFICERS OF THE DISTRICT

 Section 1.
-The officers of the NSRSSD Board shall be a Chairman, Vice-Chairman, Clerk, and Treasurer.
-All other NSRSSD Board members are listed as members at large.
-All officers shall be elected by the NSRSSD Board members at the January annual meeting and they shall hold office for one (1) year or at the pleasure of the NSRSSD Board.
+The officers of the Board shall be a Chairman, Vice-Chairman, Clerk, and Treasurer.
+All other Board Members are listed as members at large.
+All officers shall be elected by the Board Members at the January annual meeting (or as soon thereafter as practical) and they shall hold office for one (1) year or at the pleasure of the Board.

 Section 2.
-During any regular monthly meeting, the NSRSSD Board may elect another Board member to fill the remaining term of any officer who has vacated that seat.
+During any regular monthly or special meeting, the Board may elect another Board Member to fill the remaining term of any officer who has vacated that seat.

 Section 3.
-The Board Chairman shall preside at the Board meetings and shall be an ex-officio member of all committees except in any committee which is preparing nominations for Board officers.
+The Chair shall preside at the Board meetings and shall be an ex-officio member of all committees except in any committee which is preparing nominations for Board officers.

 Section 4.
-In the absence of the Board Chairman, the Vice-Chairman shall perform the Chair’s duties and, in the case of a vacancy in the office of the Chairman, shall serve as Chairman until such time as the NSRSSD Board shall select a new Chairman.
+In the absence of the Chair, the Vice-Chairman shall perform the Chair’s duties and, in the case of a vacancy in the office of the Chair, shall serve as Chair until such time as the Board shall select a new Chair.

 Section 5.
-The District Clerk will perform the following duties:
+The Clerk will perform the following duties:

 5.1 Monitor the minutes of the Board meetings and their adoption;